 Patient Education and FAQ’s

-The idea of surgery on your nose, chin or neck can be intimidating and frightening.
-Educating patients with respect to expectations, recovery and risks of surgery are important aspects of your surgery planning.
-The information on this page is designed to help you understand what happens before, during and after your surgery.
+The idea of surgery on your nose, chin, or neck can be intimidating and frightening.
+Educating patients about expectations, recovery, and risks of surgery is an important aspect of surgery planning.
+The information on this page is designed to help you understand what happens before, during, and after your surgery.
 This page is not meant to replace an in-person examination by your doctor or Dr Bonaparte.
 The goal of this page is to provide answers to common questions to help you learn more about the process.
 Any urgent concerns should always be brought up with your Doctor or Dr. Bonaparte.

 Rhinoplasty Frequently asked Questions